garyexplains/speedtestg/FAQ.md

 ## 25. Why does one device perform better or worse compared to another device with the same processor?
 A smartphone is more than just its processor.
 You have to consider the RAM, the internal storage, the motherboard, etc.

+## 26. Is it fair to compare iOS with Android?
+An app written in Java can't be comparted one written in Swift or vice versa.
+If Speed Test GX 2.0 was written using two different languages and two different codebases, then yes, it would be unfair.
+However, Speed Test GX is written using a cross-platform toolkit that produces native (that means Arm machine code, not Java or some other type of intermediate language) apps for both Android and iOS.